Youth Humanitarian

 Since 1920 Lions Clubs have spread all over Canada with 1,600 clubs and more than 37,000 members today.
 Oak Ridges Lions Club is proud to say that we have been a member of Lions Clubs International since March 14, 1950, when men like Jack Blyth decided we could serve our local community and promote the principals of good citizenship.
 We take an active interest in the civic, cultural, social and moral welfare of Northern Richmond Hill.
 We believe in uniting residents through friendship, good fellowship and mutual understanding, and empowering volunteers to serve their communities, meeting humanitarian needs, and encouraging peace and international understanding.
 We plan service projects that are unique to our community and surrounding areas as identified by partnering with local leaders and organizations.

-In nearly 75 years, this club has helped establish the King City Lions Club, organized and hosted the annual Oak Ridges Lions Club Family Fair, seniors lunches, skate-a-thons, countless BBQ’s for community events and schools, tested the vision of thousands of young students in Oak Ridges, sponsored hundreds of local teams, helped purchase and train guide dogs, built floats for and participated in parades, planted hundreds of trees, cleaned thousands of pounds of litter, and donated hundreds of thousands of dollars to over a hundred local and international groups, all while having fun and encouraging friendship!
+In its 75 years, this club has helped establish the King City Lions Club, organized and hosted the annual Oak Ridges Lions Club Family Fair, seniors lunches, skate-a-thons, countless BBQ’s for community events and schools, tested the vision of thousands of young students in Oak Ridges, sponsored hundreds of local teams, helped purchase and train guide dogs, built floats for and participated in parades, planted hundreds of trees, cleaned thousands of pounds of litter, and donated hundreds of thousands of dollars to over a hundred local and international groups, all while having fun and encouraging friendship!

 Join Us!